 Will It Affect Your Baby?

-Pica can affect your baby if you give into your cravings.
+Pica can affect your baby if you give in to your cravings.
 Eating anything non-edible is considered harmful as this can lead to malnutrition because of issues with nutrition-absorption in your body.
-The urges can also be for items like plastic or paint which have toxic properties.
+The urges can also be for items like plastic or paint, which have toxic properties.
 It can be extremely harmful to both your baby and you.

-Complications in Pica
+Complications Due to Pica

 Dealing With Pica Cravings

-It is most important not to panic, as pica is considered a typical craving.
+It is most important not to panic as pica is considered a typical craving.
 It can be managed and usually goes away after a short spell.
 Here are a few important things to note while dealing with it: